What Is Family Diplomacy?

 What is the Family Diplomacy Initiative?

 Launched in 2016, the Family Diplomacy Initiative or FDI is the program through which Learning Life advances family diplomacy worldwide.
 In 2017-2019, Learning Life completed two pilot projects — a community photo project and a food culture project — that engaged a small number of lower-income families in the USA, El Salvador, Senegal and Jordan.
 Since summer 2019, we have been scaling up FDI to encourage thousands of people worldwide to share and learn about family life via our FDI Facebook Group.
-In 2020, we completed a larger food culture project, and in June to November 2021, we are holding a series of six live international family dialogues focused on the question: “what do families worldwide need to be safe and healthy?”
-We are now recruiting Family Diplomats to participate in these dialogues.
+In 2020, we completed a larger food culture project, and in 2021 we organized a series of six live international family dialogues focused on the question: “what do families worldwide need to be safe and healthy?”

 How can I become a Family Diplomat (FD)?

-Family diplomacy will evolve as Learning Life develops FDI, but in 2021, here are the activities/tasks entailed in being a FD:
+Family diplomacy will evolve as Learning Life develops FDI, but right now, here are four ways you can engage as an FD:

 - Join our Family Diplomacy Initiative (FDI) on Facebook to connect, share and learn with a growing number of families across the globe.

-- Optional: Fill out your own “We Are Family Diplomats” Poster with a photo of your family plus your family’s completion of the sentence: “We are family diplomats because…” See the above poster for an example from the Gowtham Family in India.
+- Fill out your own “We Are Family Diplomats” Poster with a photo of your family plus your family’s completion of the sentence: “We are family diplomats because…” See the above poster for an example from the Gowtham Family in India.
 You can email us with your family photo, sentence completion, family name, city and country at email@example.com.

-- Be on Facebook, and willing to join our FDI Facebook Group.
+- Are On Facebook, and willing to join our FDI Facebook Group.

 - Have a strong enough internet connection to participate in Zoom audio or video calls.

-- Speak English at at least an intermediate level.
+- Speak English at at least a strong intermediate level.

-- Be at least 14 years old, and mature enough to participate meaningfully in FD Activities 1-4 or 1-5 above.
+- Are at least 14 years old, and mature enough to participate meaningfully in FD activities.

 - Make new friends across the world.

-- Develop a deeper understanding of the forces impacting families worldwide, and how families can be safer and healthier.
+- Develop a deeper understanding of the forces impacting families, and the perspectives of family members worldwide.